aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 4 Create and configure an Azure load balancer.md

 ## Task 1: Create the virtual network

 In this section, you will create a virtual network and a subnet.

-1. Log in to the Azure portal.

-1. On the Azure portal home page, navigate to the Global Search bar and search **Virtual Networks** and select virtual networks under services.
+1. On the Azure portal locate the search bar at the top of the page.
+Search for **Virtual Networks** and select virtual networks under services that appears in the results under **Services**.

     ![](../media/VN.png)